duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/20-curriculum/10-curriculum-github.md

 - Students learn the basics of Git/GitHub.
     - The basics of GitHub can either be explained by the teacher or by having students learn through the tutorials in the student book at the teacher's discretion.
         1. If preferred for the Forking Tutorial's cloning and committing section, the teacher can demo the process.
+    - Teachers should emphasize to the students that they are learning this material and/or going through these tutorials to be able to directly interact with our drone curriculum in a more comprehensive manner, which will become more clear next lecture.

 Students need to know the following features of Git and GitHub by the end of this lesson: